 “Mollie delivered her son 73 miles above Rampart while the boat was taking on wood from a large wood pile on the Yukon River.
 Mike spent the last of their money on a drunken party soon after the birth.
 After the party, Mike, in a drunken haze, told Mollie that the people on board had named their son Leon Edward Seattle No. 3 Yukon Woodpile Bartlett.
 This news ended their marriage.”

 Leo kept his name, at least the Leo Bartlett part, and was a veteran of World War I. He lived in Hot Springs Arkansas in the 1940’s but died in the Old Soldier’s home in Washington D.C. in the 1950s.
-Another record says he died on this day, October 22, 1971 in Spokane.
+Here is the Memorial number on the Washington D.C.
+Findagrave site: 21920233

 Mr. Pillman was born in January 1862 in Canada.
 He and his wife Elizabeth and daughter Ethel lived in Skagway from 1898 until about 1901 and ran a grocery store and was also an undertaker.
 When he moved to Atlin he also had a grocery store and a hearse which he would use to transport both fruits, vegetables and corpses.
 Some people objected to that though.